E-1 Visa: the visa for entrepreneurs with active trade between their country and the U.S.

 Family included

-Yes (spouse + children <21)
+Yes (spouse plus children under 21)

-Yes (spouse + children <21)
+Yes (spouse plus children under 21)

 Renewals

-Indefinite as long as trade continues
+Indefinite while trade continues

-Indefinite as long as business operates
+Indefinite while business operates

 Qualifying Trade

-What types of international trade are eligible for the E-1
+What trade qualifies for the E-1 visa

 📦